-Figure 9-205 Traffic Identifier field format
+Figure 9-205 Traffic Identifier field format when B0 is set to 0

 Bin 0 Range indicates the delay range of the first bin (Bin 0) of the Transmit Delay Histogram, in units of TUs.
 The Bin 0 Range value is used to calculate the delay ranges of the other 5 bins making up the histogram.
 The delay range for each bin increases in a binary exponential fashion as described in 9.4.2.21.11 (Transmit Stream/Category Measurement report).